mkarner07/mkarner07.github.io/_posts/2024/2024-06-23-30-Learnings-From-Think-Again.md

 ---

 *Thank you for reading!
-I hope you’ve enjoyed my article summarizing 30 learnings from [Think Again](https://www.google.com/search?q=think+again+adam+grant) by Adam Grant.
-If you are interested, I can highly recommend the full book!*
+I hope you’ve enjoyed my article summarizing 30 learnings from Think Again by Adam Grant.
+If you are looking for a more in-depth summary of the book, please check out [this article]({% post_url 2024-06-13-Why-Rethinking-Is-Powerful %}).
+I also can highly recommend the [full book](https://www.google.com/search?q=think+again+adam+grant)!*